LicensePlates.cc

 Oklahoma License Plates

-County allocation system through 2008, although the system began to break down to a more random distribution before the end of the issue.
-The new 2009 base is not county coded, but new black-on-white month stickers with county coding are now in use as of 2011.
-They have a two-digit code for the month (i.e. 01 for January) and a two-letter code for the county (DL=Delaware), with the county name spelled out beneath.
+Black-on-white month stickers with county coding were introduced in 2011.
+Those stickers had a two-digit month code (i.e. 01 for January) and a two-letter code for the county (DL=Delaware), with the county name spelled out beneath.
+Issuance beyond 2024 appears unlikely.

 Standard Passenger Plates